SlumpGuard: An AI-Powered Real-Time System for Automated Concrete Slump Prediction via Video Analysis: Automation Strategy

 \subsection{Slump Prediction and Anomaly Detection}

 To enable efficient and real-time estimation of concrete slump, we leverage the drop timing and location identified in Section~\ref{subsec:step2}.
 Specifically, given the drop time $t$, we predict the slump using video data from the corresponding chute region.
+This process corresponds to Step 3 of the overall pipeline shown in Figure~\ref{fig:pipeline}.
 To focus on the continuous flow of concrete, we adopt a video classification model, ResNet 3D~\cite{tran2018:closer}.
 Let $V$ denote the chute video (i.e., $V^R$ or $V^L$), and $t$ the detected drop time.